 Just two years after graduating from NYU’s Tandon School of Engineering with a BS in Business and Technology Management, Evan Moskal ’12 became a co-founder of Courant, makers of design-driven wireless chargers.

 Ensworth’s Capstone Program gives students the opportunity to engage in an extensive exploration of a passion or interest that is above and beyond academic courses and extracurricular involvements—though it is often the product of weaving multiple inspirations into one.

 Students are matched with their college counselor at the beginning of freshman year and stay with the same counselor throughout their high school career.
-Four seniors share their experience with the program and how it helped them find the right college fit.
+Six students from the Class of 2023 share about their college counseling experience at Ensworth.

 Ensworth alumni and friends, keep in touch with your classmates and let them keep up with you.
 Send your latest news, moves & photos to us at